How do you fix sleep apnea

 CPAP: The Standard Approach

-CPAP therapy involves wearing a mask over the nose and/or mouth during sleep.
+CPAP therapy involves wearing a mask over the nose and mouth during sleep.
 The machine connected to the mask pumps air into the airway, preventing it from collapsing.

 While effective, CPAP requires consistent use to be beneficial.
-This can be a challenge for some, as the machine can be cumbersome and uncomfortable.
+Some may find this challenging, as the machine can be cumbersome and uncomfortable.

 However, with proper fitting and adjustments, many people find relief with CPAP therapy.
 It's a tried-and-true method, but it's not the only option available.